Cup of Flour

 • Quick: Making these apple pie bars with canned apple pie filling instead of whole apples speeds up this recipe compared to most because you don't have to peel or slice any yourself!

-• Easy: With less than 10 simple ingredients, these bars are incredibly simple to make!
+• Easy: With 7 simple ingredients, these bars are incredibly simple to make!

 • Unique: They're basically mini bite-sized apple pies and incredibly yummy!
 Impress your friends and family with a fun spin on a classic dessert!